Documents and Notices

 The Hickman Community Charter District Transitional Kindergarten option follows the Hickman Charter School’s independent study model.
 Our Independent Study Model includes:

 Students who complete the transitional kindergarten program shall be eligible to continue in kindergarten the following school year at either Hickman Charter School or Hickman Elementary School.
-Transitional Kindergarten students must turn 5 years old by Dec 2 If you are interested in our Transitional Kindergarten Program, please fill out the form below to be contacted for more information.
-The form will open on January 22, 2021. |
+Age Requirements for Transitional Kindergarten Student must turn 5 years old between Sept 2, 2023 and April 2, 2023 If you are interested in our Transitional Kindergarten Program, please see the flyer below for more information: |

 Legal Guidelines